 Exotic Animal and Gator Feeding Show

 If you're sure that your kids are the next Steve Irwin or Jane Goodall, you might consider taking them to our Exotic Animal Show and Gator Feeding Show.
-Both run a few times throughout the day – the exotic animal show will allow you to see some of Florida's wildlife such as the opossum, rat snake, cane toad, and more in an up close experience.
-During the Gator Feeding show, you can witness the power an alligator's tail and body as it projects itself straight up into the air to catch the food hung out in the middle of our Gator Pond.
+Both run a few times throughout the day.
+The exotic animal show will allow you to see some of Florida's wildlife, such as the opossum, rat snake, cane toad, and more in an up-close experience.
+During the Gator Feeding Show, you can witness the power of an alligator's tail and body as it projects itself straight up into the air to catch the food hung out in the middle of our Gator Pond.

 Ready to book your adventure at Wild Florida?
 Click here to make a reservation now!

 Gator Feeding and Fishing